An in-depth look at the possible benefits of using manual sign systems such as Lámh

 Benefits of signing: Developmental

 Language is learned in the 'give and take' of conversations.
-Signing can provide a means of taking part in these conversational exchanges and a person can progress into the arena of learning language, reinforcing basic language concepts and participating in the goings on of others even though s/he is not yet ready to use speech.
-Using sign assists people to use language and develop vocabulary despite the speech production struggle.
-They have a means to try out and practice how language works, rather than postponing it until they can master the skills necessary for speaking.
+Signing can provide a means of taking part in these conversational exchanges and a person can progress into the arena of learning language, reinforcing basic language concepts and participating in the goings on of others even though they are not yet ready to use speech.
+Using sign assists people to use language and develop vocabulary.

 Signing by those with little or no speech/expressive language is important, as it involves symbolic communication, i.e. the use of a symbol to represent an object/idea.
 This is the basis of spoken language also.
 By using sign, the person can grasp the concept that they can influence the world through their actions.
 Helping a person develop this communicative intent is very important because it forms the basis of the person’s motivation to communicate.